miticollo/frida-ios-dump/README.md

    python -m venv ./.venv
    source ./.venv/bin/activate
    ```
-4. Run `pip -vvv install frida-tools --upgrade` to install/upgrade the Frida dependency.
+4. Run `pip -vvv install frida-tools --upgrade` to install the Frida dependency.
+   > **Note**<br/>
+   > To upgrade dependencies run `pip install --upgrade --upgrade-strategy 'eager'`.
-5. (Optional) Connect your iDevice to macOS/PC using a USB lightning cable.
+6. (Optional) Connect your iDevice to macOS/PC using a USB lightning cable.
    You can also decrypt iOS over Wireless using the remote communication provided by Frida, although USB is recommended.
-6. Run the following commands to decrypt apps:
+7. Run the following commands to decrypt apps:
    - ```shell
      python ./decrypter.py -U -f com.google.ios.youtube
      ```